snoopythe3-from-scratch/SCRATCH-CODING-HUT-PR/SECURITY.md

 You can report a vulnerability by using the Report Vulnerability button on the Security page.
 Also try not to post insecure content.

+> [!WARNING]
+>  Never report a security vunderbilty via the issues tab.